mastizada/dbConnect/docs/index.rst

 .. image:: https://readthedocs.org/projects/dbconnect/badge/?version=latest

-dbConnect is an :ref:`MPLv2 Licensed<mpl2>` Module for **little projects** using *mysql* database.
-It generates mysql queries automatically, you just send data in pythonic style and it does the rest.
+dbConnect is an :ref:`MPLv2 Licensed<mpl2>` Module for **little projects** using *mysql* or *postgresql* databases.
+It generates mysql and postgresql queries automatically, you just send data in pythonic style and it does the rest.

     >>> from dbConnect import DBConnect
     >>> database = DBConnect('credentials.json')